Accesso: History

-In November 2013, Lo-Q was renamed as accesso to reflect the company's operations.
-In December 2013, accesso acquired for the Taos, New Mexico-based ticketing and point-of-sale software provider Siriusware.
-The acquisition provided accesso with a client base that included the ski and snow sports market.
-On 10 November 2014, accesso acquired VisionOne and their ShoWare ticketing product, a customizable cloud-based ticket sales product, expanding the company's client base into entertainment markets such as theaters, sports stadiums and music festivals.
+In November 2013, Lo-Q was renamed accesso to reflect the company's operations.
+In December 2013, accesso acquired for Taos, New Mexico-based ticketing and point-of-sale software provider Siriusware.
+On 10 November 2014, accesso acquired VisionOne and their ShoWare ticketing product, a cloud-based ticket sales product.
 On 30 March 2017, accesso acquired Ingresso, a global distribution system for entertainment ticketing.
-Later in 2017, the company acquired The Experience Engine (TE2), a guest experience management company, which included customers in venues such as theme parks, ski resorts, hotels, quick service food, healthcare and other hospitality-focused operations.
+Later in 2017, the company acquired The Experience Engine (TE2), a guest experience management company.

-In 2014, penetration of the South Korean market began via a three-year partnership with an in-country consulting firm.
+In 2014, the company began via a three-year partnership with a South Korean consulting firm.